mshih01/aacalc2/ENHANCEMENTS.md

     		input.numRecommendations = 3		// number of recommendations to return.
     		// only works for optimizing attacker army
     		// todo... input complexity needs to be controlled for this one, since it is doing exhaustive search.,
+			// todo... add max IPC support for other  solveType -- maybe gridSearch, or linearSearch..

 ### controlling complexity